opentok/vonage-audio-merge-sample/README.md

 The Custom Audio Device sample application shows how to use a custom audio device in your application.
 A custom audio device lets you implement your own way of either capturing or rendering audio or both.
-It is important to note that only a custom audio device can be set at a time in an application.
+However this sample only deals with saving audio from a video session to local file.It is important to note that only a custom audio device can be set at a time in an application.

 You will need a valid [Vonage Video API](https://tokbox.com/developer/) account to build this app.
 (Note that OpenTok is now the Vonage Video API.)